nogibjj/706_Week07_YL/README.md

 * `Workflows` includes GitHub Actions, which contain configuration files for setting up automated build, test, and deployment pipelines for your project.
 * `.gitignore` is used to specify which files or directories should be excluded from version control when using Git.
 * `README.md` is the instruction file for the readers.
-* `descriptive.py` is a Python file that contains the main function.
+* `main.py` is a Python file that contains the main function.
-* `test_descriptive.py`  is a test file for `descriptive.py` that can successfully run in IDEs.
+* `test_main.py`  is a test file for `descriptive.py` that can successfully run in IDEs.
 * `requirements.txt` is to specify the dependencies (libraries and packages) required to run the project.

 ## Project description

+* Package a Python script with setuptools
+* Include a user guide on usage and installation

 ## Project environment